0x56696B/git-wt/README.md

 # git-wt

-A git extension to make git worktree easier to use
+A git extension to make git worktree easier to use and more intuitive

-Current language: bash/python
-Possible migration: golang/rust

 Planned features: